Aladd616/Book_Search-Engine_ALL/README.md

 ## Instillation

 The user must have Node.js and MongoDB installed on their computer in order for the application to run.
 Clone the application from GitHub.
 Then run "npm install" from the root directory to install the dependencies.
 The user must create the database from the scheme provided, using workbench or directly using the command line.
 Next, run npm seeds/index.js in order to seed the database with the provided data through the node terminal started from the root directory.
-From this same terminal start the server using "npm start."
+From this same terminal start the server using "npm run develop."
 Following this navigate to localhost:3000 in order to view and navigate the complete application.

 ## License